Navajo Nation: Media

-Navajo Times
+Newspaper

 The Navajo Nation is served by various print media operations.
 The Navajo Times used to be published as the Navajo Times Today.
 Created by the Navajo Nation Council in 1959, it has been privatized.
 It continues to be the newspaper of record for the Navajo Nation.
 The Navajo Times is the largest Native American-owned newspaper company in the United States.
+Other newsprint groups also serve the Navajo Nation, including the Navajo/Hopi Observer, serving Navajo, Hopi and the towns of Winslow and Flagstaff.

 KTNN

 Established as a Navajo Nation Enterprise in 1985, KTNN is a commercial radio station that provides information and entertainment, and is located on AM 660.

-Other newspapers

-Other newsprint groups also serve the Navajo Nation.
-The media outlets include the Navajo/Hopi Observer, serving Navajo, Hopi and towns of Winslow and Flagstaff, and the Navajo Post, a web-based with print outlet that serves urban Navajos from its offices at Tempe.
-Non-Navajo papers such as the Gallup Independent also serve Navajo audiences.